Khemeshbaghel08/project/README.md

-# Question-Answering Model with QQAD
+# Quora queries with QQAD

 This project involves developing a state-of-the-art question-answering model using the Quora Question Answer Dataset (QQAD).
 The goal is to create an AI system capable of understanding and generating accurate responses to user queries.